A method of an on-demand beamsplitter for trapped-ion quantum computers: Conclusion

 \section{Conclusion}

-We have proposed a method for implementing an on-demand beamsplitter for trapped-ion quantum computers by combining frequency conversion, phonon hopping, and phase-shift gates.
+We have proposed a method for implementing an on-demand beamsplitter for trapped-ion quantum computers by combining frequency changing, phonon hopping, and phase-shift gates.
 Based on the analytical solution of the time-dependent harmonic oscillator, we have derived the transformation matrix of the on-demand beamsplitter in the Heisenberg picture.
-Because the transformation matrix is obtained by neglecting the hopping terms during the operation of the frequency conversion, the time-evolution under the realistic Hamiltonian can deviate from the analytical results.
+Because the transformation matrix is obtained by neglecting the hopping terms during the operation of the frequency changing, the time-evolution under the realistic Hamiltonian can deviate from the analytical results.
 In order to evaluate the effect of the hopping terms, we have numerically solved the TDSE using TDVP-MPS method.
 The HOM effect and the SWAP of the GKP states have been successfully demonstrated.
-Due to the numerical error, the simulated results deviate from the analytical solution even when we neglect the hopping terms in the simulation.
-Although the inclusion of the hopping terms increases the error, it is difficult to separate the effects of the numerical error and the hopping terms.
+Due to numerical error, the simulated results deviate from the analytical solution even when we neglect the hopping terms in the simulation.
+Although the inclusion of the hopping terms increases the infidelity, it is difficult to separate the effects of the numerical error and the physical errors from the hopping terms.
 For more detailed analysis of the effect of hopping, the TDSE solver should be improved.
-The frequency conversion and the phase-shift gate should be implemented in experiments by modulating the DC voltage on the electrodes of the surface electrode trap \cite{Mielenz2016}.
-The parameters used in the numerical simulation are comparable to those used in Ref. \cite{Mielenz2016} and thus our proposal should be experimentally feasible.
-However, because the analytical formula does not rely on the adiabatic approximation, we can adopt a faster frequency conversion in the future.
-We expect that the proposed method will contribute to the scaling up of the CV encoded trapped-ion quantum computers as well as the analog quantum simulator.
+The frequency change and the phase-shift gate could be implemented experimentally by modulating the DC voltage on the electrodes of a surface electrode trap \cite{Mielenz2016}.
+The parameters used in the numerical simulation are comparable to those used in the experiment \cite{Mielenz2016} and thus our proposal should be experimentally feasible.
+Moreover, because the analytical formula does not rely on the adiabatic approximation, it is possible to use a faster frequency change than our simulation.
+For large number $M$ of modes, we have proposed the sawtooth configuration; when we can use $N$ memory frequency, any two resonant modes are separated by $Nd$.
+We have also shown that the slow hopping between those resonant modes can be mitigated by applying the dynamical decoupling.
+Alternatively, we can mitigate the resonant hopping by using the shifted sawtooth configuration.
+In both cases, we could adopt an optical tweezer to modify the trap potential \cite{Mazzanti2021} because the amount of frequency change needed can be small.
+We expect that the proposed method will contribute to the scaling up of the CV-encoded trapped-ion quantum computers as well as the analog quantum simulator.